jknight/Git-Pirates/Introduction.md

 From now on we'll refer to a `remote repository` as any repository located away from our local machine and a `local repository` as our local machine.

-## Instructions:
+## Instructions

-`Clone` (copy) this repository to your local machine:
+The first thing we need to do is get a local copy of the source code.
+We'll do this by *cloning* this git repository.
+Open a command prompt, cd to a directory where you keep your code, and enter the command:

 `git clone https://github.com/jknight/git-pirates git-pirates`

-Checkout a new branch.
-We'll call it 'develop':
+We'll now create a new branch called 'develop':

 `git checkout -b develop`

+This command both creates a new branch, and switches us into the branch.
 You should now be on the `develop` branch.

 ## **Next: [Commits](Commits.md)**